abid-mujtaba/haskell-cas/comments.md

 * We define the fromInteger method which gives us the ability to detect integers in expressions from context and convert them in to expressions of type Const.
 An example will clarify.
 * With fromInteger so defined we can write '2 * x' and it will be interpreted and converted in to 'Const 2 * Symbol "x"'.
 This will save us from having to write 'Const 2' all the time.

+## E. Expr instance of Fractional

+**E.1**

+* The instance declaration has a minor subtlety in the type-constraint 'Integral a'.
+Usually in such an overloading scenario the type-constraing would be (Fractional a).
+Note in the definition of the type Expr that the only constructor that (without recursion) uses the type-parameter 'a' is 'Const a'.
+For our application we are ONLY interested in expressions that contain integer constants so we restrict the type parameter 'a' here to 'Integral a'.
+* If a non-integer constant is found see E.2

+**E.2** - We define the fromRational method to be an 'error' so that when this method is called the specified error message is printed.
+This ensures that the constants in our expressions are only allowed to be integers.
+We will deal with rational fractions by using Prod and Rec.

+## F. Functions for arithematic operations

+**F.1** - We are carrying out pattern-matching where the first pattern that matches is the one that is used.
+So our first pattern matches the addition of two Sum expressions with xs and ys matching the lists encapsulated by both.
+The result is simply another Sum with the two lists concatenated.

+**F.2** - The next two patterns match the possibility of a single Sum expression being added to a non-sum expression (since the case of two Sum-s being added corresponds to the pattern at the top).
+In such a case we simply add the expression to the list within the Sum.

+**F.3** - The final pattern which is the catch-all corresponds by elimination (via the upper patterns) to the case of two non-Sum expression being added.
+In this case we simply construct a list of two elements and put it inside the Sum.

+## G. Simplification functions for expressions

+**G.1**

+* We define the simplification for a Sum expression that encapsulates a list of expressions.
+* We use pattern matching on the RHS to get the list of expressions 'xs'
+* On the RHS we first use simplify_sum on the list of expressions.
+Then we pass the result on to 'empty_sum' which tests for the possibility of an empty list.

+## H. Collection of Const terms inside a Sum

+**H.1**

+* We use a let expression to bind ``(c, es)`` to the result of the ``foldr``.
+We use this binding in the if statement that follows.
+If after the ``foldr`` the collected constant value is 0 we simply return the collected list ``es``.
+* If ``c != 0`` then we simply append a ``Const`` expression corresponding to ``c`` at the end of the list of expressions ``es``
+* The ``foldr`` takes a binary function, an initial accumulator which in this case is the tuple ``(0, [])`` and then folds the function over the list of expressions.
+* The idea is that the current accumulator and one element of the list is fed to the binary function ``fold_constants``.
+The function analyzes the element.
+If the element is a ``Const`` then its value is added to the first member of the accumulator which keeps track of the sum of constant values.
+* If the element passed in to ``fold_constants`` is NOT a ``Const`` then we leave the sum value unchanged and append the element to the list of expressions which forms the second part of the accumulator.
+* With this in mind it is obvious that the initial accumulator which appears in ``foldr`` must be ``(0, [])`` because we start with a constants sum value of 0 (and add to it element by element) and we start with an empty list to which we append non-Const expressions as we fold over the list ``xs``
+* By using a ``foldr`` here we get to keep the order of elements from the original list

+## I. fold_constants

+*Binary function for collecting terms inside a Sum*

+**I.1**

+* The desired functionality for this binary function is defined in comment H.1.
+* Because it is to be used in a ``foldr`` (as contrasted with a ``foldl``) the element of the folded list is the first argument to ``foldr`` and the accumulator is the second.
+* Consequently the signature starts with an ``Expr a`` for the element and then ``(a, [Expr a])`` for the accumulator and returns an object of the same type as the accumulator
+* Note: By using a type-constraint of ``Integral a`` we can refer to integers inside ``Const n``.
+We use ``(a, [Expr a])`` because we want the first element of the accumulator to have the same type as that encapsulated by the ``Const``.
+It should be further noted that the definition of ``Expr`` shows that the only value constructor of ``Expr`` that uses the type-parameter ``a`` in its definition is ``Const``.

+**I.2**
+* We use pattern matching to access the element 'e', accumulator sum value 'm' and the collected list of expressions 'xs'
+* On the RHS we use a case expression to pattern-match on the element 'e' which is of type 'Expr a'
+* The first pattern we match is for 'e' being a Const with value n.
+In this case we simply add n to the current accumulator value m and leave the list of expressions unchanged (basically removing the Const from the list and placing its value inside the sum integer)

+**I.3** The second pattern matches for a negative constant and behave analogous to the first pattern.

+**I.4** If the element 'e' is not a (negative) constant we leave the sum value 'm' unchanged and prepend the element to the collected list.
+By virtue of prepending and not appending in a function that is used in a ``foldr`` we retain the ordering of the original list.

+## J. empty_sum

+*Function that deals with the possibility of the list inside the Sum being empty*

+**J.1** - If the list of expressions destined to be encapsulated by Sum is empty (tested using the ``null`` function) we return a ``Const 0`` which is the logical equivalent of an empty sum (e.g. 3 + -3 = 0).

+**J.2** - If the list contains a single expression then we return just that expression (e.g. x + 0 = x).
+Otherwise we return the list encapsulated by a ``Sum``